justexo-hash/PulseMarket/replit.md

 - Resolve markets with final outcomes
 - Filter and search markets in real-time

-Built as a single-page application (SPA) with PostgreSQL database persistence, it emphasizes data clarity, professional aesthetics, and trust through clean, fintech-inspired design.
+Built as a single-page application (SPA) with PostgreSQL database persistence, it emphasizes data clarity, professional aesthetics, and trust through clean, fintech-inspired design with secure Solana wallet integration.

 ## User Preferences